 Read coverage of Irving vs. Irving from the Toronto Star, Maclean’s, BNN, J-Source (review and Q&A), The Coast, L’Acadie Nouvelle, CBC, the Halifax Chronicle-Herald, the Portland (Maine) Press-Herald, Radio-Canada, Toby Couture, and Jesse Brown’s CanadaLand.
 Read excerpts here and here.

-In its first week of publication, Irving vs. Irving was an Amazon Canada bestseller, and on Oct.
-10, 2014, it reached No. 4 on The Globe and Mail non-fiction bestsellers list.
+Irving vs. Irving was an Amazon Canada bestseller and on reached No. 4 on The Globe and Mail non-fiction bestsellers list.
 Irving vs. Irving was also shortlisted for the National Business Book Award and was the winner of the Atlantic Independent Booksellers Choice Award.
 (My acceptance speech is here.)
 The book was published in paperback with a new chapter in September 2015.

 Some other comments on the book:

-Corrections and clarifications to the hardcover edition are here.
+I posted some minor corrections and clarifications to the hardcover edition here.

 Imaginary Line: Life on an Unfinished Border was published by Goose Lane Editions in September 2011 and tells how the drawing and enforcement of the international border between the province of New Brunswick and the state of Maine, the oldest section of the frontier dividing Canada and the United States, has affected the people and communities along it.
 It has been reviewed in The Globe and Mail, Quill & Quire, and the New Brunswick Telegraph-Journal, and was shortlisted for the 2011 Shaughnessy Cohen Prize for Political Writing and the Democracy 250 Atlantic Book Award for Historical Writing.
 “Poitras has the knack of realizing larger truths in portraits of the very particular,” wrote James Laxer in his review for the Telegraph-Journal.